The Association of Southeast Asian Nations or ASEAN is a 10-member political union from the region of South-East Asia.

 - 2003 – To create an ASEAN Community, Bali Concord II was implemented.

-- 2008 – The ASEAN Charter enters into force with an agreement that was legally binding.
+- 2008 – There was a legally binding agreement in place when the ASEAN Charter went into effect in 2008.
 Hence it was now made a legal entity.

 - 2015 – ASEAN Community‘s debut.